Go through Sapi, the highest settlement of Kargil

 Cost incurred due to change / extension in the itinerary due to roadblocks, bad weather condition, flight delays, vehicle breakdowns, etc.

 Deciding if the Rusila Trek is suitable for you depends on your trekking experience, physical fitness, and comfort with challenges.
 As a lesser-known Himalayan trek, it offers an off-the-beaten-path adventure, but it might involve demanding terrain, altitude changes, and variable weather conditions.
-If you're an experienced trekker seeking unique landscapes and are prepared for the physical demands of the trek, including altitude acclimatization, the Rusila Trek could be an exciting choice; however, if you're new to trekking or have concerns about higher altitudes, considering less strenuous treks initially might be wise.
+If you're an experienced trekker seeking unique landscapes and are prepared for the physical demands of the trek, including altitude acclimatisation, the Rusila Trek could be an exciting choice; however, if you're new to trekking or have concerns about higher altitudes, considering less strenuous treks initially might be wise.